KashishK58/Kashishk58/README.md

 <a href="https://www.linkedin.com/in/kashish-kashyap-64b133213/"><img src="https://cdn-icons-png.flaticon.com/128/3536/3536505.png" width="40" alt=""></a>

-This is my new account, the old one had some issues.
+This is my new GitHub account, the old one had some issues.